I cook sausage at least twice a week, but I admit I’m guilty of occasionally leaving sausage in the fridge for too long.

 - If the sausage changes its texture or smells sour, it’s a sign it’s spoiled.

 How Long Does Raw Sausage Last in the Fridge?

 Raw sausage lasts in the fridge for one to two days.
-Unopened fresh sausage from the supermarket usually has a use-by date, and it’s best to eat the sausage before this date.
+Unopened fresh sausage from the supermarket usually has a use-by date, and eating the sausage before this date is best.

-Note: The sausage is safe to eat after the sell-by date expires if properly stored.
+Note: If properly stored, the sausage is safe to eat after the sell-by date expires.
 Never leave sausage at room temperature for over two hours, or bacteria will grow rapidly.

 Keep raw sausages in their original packaging in the fridge .
 This maximizes their shelf life.
-If you open the package, the sausage is exposed to air, and bacteria starts to grow.
+If you open the package, the sausage is exposed to air, and bacteria grows.
 You can also keep fresh sausages wrapped in butcher paper.